sublimetext-io/docs.sublimetext.io/docs/reference/pc_channel.md

 - an external `repository.json` URL
 - a repository located relative to this one, via a relative path
 - a `file:///` protocol URL
-- a single GitHub repository URL
+- a single Git repository URL
   (this is mostly useful for users adding a single package repository in their Sublime installation)
 - a GitHub user or organization